Structure in Communication Complexity and Constant-Cost Complexity Classes: Equality oracles and -Factorization norm

 In the special case of $\Z_2^n$ which corresponds to the {\sc xor}-lifts, the best bound~\cite{sanders_2019} that appears in the literature is $\ell(c) \le 2^{O(c^3 \polylog(c))}$.
-However, recently, Gowers, Green, Manners, and Tao~\cite{gowers2023conjecture} announced a proof for Morton's conjecture (aka polynomial Freiman–Ruzsa conjecture).
-Substituting this result in Sanders proof for \cite[Proposition 2]{sanders_2019} shows that in the case of $\Z_2^n$, one may take $\ell(c)= 2^{O(c \polylog(c))}$.
+However, recently, Gowers, Green, Manners, and Tao~\cite{gowers2023conjecture} announced a proof for Morton's conjecture (aka polynomial Freiman–Ruzsa conjecture). [\textbf{Erratum:} Substituting this result in Sanders' proof for \cite[Proposition 2]{sanders_2019} shows that in the case of $\Z_2^n$, one may take $\ell(c)= 2^{O(c \polylog(c))}$.
+This claim is incorrect.
+The best known bound is still $\ell(c) \le 2^{O(c^3 \polylog(c))}$: as explained in the last paragraphs of Section 2 of \cite{sanders_2019}, the constant $3$ arises at two different points in Sanders' proof, and the resolution of Morton's conjecture only addresses one of these two points.]